Malthouse Drama Classes

 Each week we will explore a new method of bringing this script to life – from thinking about the emotions of the characters, to building levels within the scene, to exploring vocal techniques such as pitch, pace and projection, and adding purposeful movement into the scene.
 Students will then apply these skills to a new script, and perform this at the end of the term.

-Junior Drama is taught by Briar or Josiah
+Junior Drama is taught by Nelly or Josiah

 BOOK YOUR CHILD’S PLACE NOW